-Grade Course T Course Name Level Credit Length Registration Prerequisite Course Description Social Studies 6 6 N/A 1 year No Signature Required None During sixth grade social studies students study the Western Hemisphere including the Caribbean, Central America, South America, Mexico and modern globalization.
+Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Social Studies 6 6 N/A 1 year No Signature Required None Sixth grade social studies students will study the Western Hemisphere including Caribbean, Central America, South America, Mexico and modern globalization.
 The curriculum provides students an opportunity to study the geography, history, government, and economics of the regions.
-Students will connect the reading and writing skills that they are using in Language Arts with the areas of study above.
+Students will connect the reading and writing skills they are using in Language Arts with the areas of study above.
 Students will also be introduced to skills such as determining cause and effect, differentiating between primary and secondary sources, drawing conclusions, and summarizing.
-Social Studies 7 7 N/A 1 year No Signature Required None During seventh grade Social Studies, students study the Eastern Hemisphere, focusing on the geography, history, governments, and economics of the regions through 1450.
-In addition to the study of Africa, Asia, the Middle East, and Europe, students will also investigate the concept of globalization and the role that it plays in our world.
+Social Studies 7 7 N/A 1 year No Signature Required None In seventh grade Social Studies, students study the Eastern Hemisphere, focusing on the geography, history, governments, and economics of the regions through 1450.
+In addition to the study of Africa, Asia, the Middle East, and Europe, students will investigate the concept of globalization and cultural diffusion and the roles that they play in our world.
 Students will further develop skills in historical inquiry and research, comparison and contrast, and analysis of varied sources.
-Social Studies 8 8 N/A 1 year No Signature Required None During eighth grade Social Studies, students focus on the geography, history, government, and economics of the United States through the Antebellum Era.
-Students spend their time looking at the role that people and the government play and the various ways that these two groups interact.
+Social Studies 8 8 N/A 1 year No Signature Required None Eighth grade Social Studies students focus on the geography, history, government, and economics of the United States through the Antebellum Era.
+Students spend their time looking at the roles that people and the government play and the various ways that these two groups interact.
 Students continue to develop expertise in historical inquiry as well as using primary and secondary sources of information to make claims and support them.